usnistgov/etspy/README.md

   * First, ensure you have either [Anaconda](https://www.anaconda.com/download/success) or [Miniconda](https://docs.anaconda.com/miniconda/) installed on your system.

-  * Run the following command to create a new environment based on the contents of the ETSpy YAML specification file, which will install the required dependencies, and then activate the newly created environment:
+  * Run the following command to create a new environment then activate the newly created
+    environment:

     ```shell
-    $ conda env create -f https://raw.githubusercontent.com/usnistgov/etspy/refs/heads/master/resources/etspy.yml
     # if you would like your environment to be stored in a specific place, use the "-p <path>" option
+    $ conda create -n etspy
     $ conda activate etspy
     ```

-  * Finally, (with the `etspy` environment activated), install the ETSpy package from PyPI:
+  * Finally, (with the `etspy` environment activated), install the ETSpy package from the `conda-forge` repo:

     ```shell
-    (etspy) $ pip install etspy
+    (etspy) $ conda install -c conda-forge etspy
     ```

 ####  Optional Jupyter components (higly recommended)

-  * To use ETSpy from within a Jupyter Lab/Notebook environment, a other optional dependencies are required:
-    * `ipykernel` allows use of the the etspy kernel with Jupyter installed in a different environment.

-    ```shell
-    (etspy) $ conda install ipykernel
-    ```

-  * To "register" the python kernel associated with the `etspy` conda environment, run the following after ensuring that environment is activated (with `conda activate etspy`):
+  * To use ETSpy from within a Jupyter Lab/Notebook environment, you will need to "register" the python kernel associated with the `etspy` conda environment.
+Run the following after ensuring that environment is activated (with `conda activate etspy`):

     ```shell